Classroom Plus Plus (CPP) Developer Guide

 1. User requests to delete an assignment.

-2. System removes the assignment from the assignment list, and from any students who have it assigned.
+2. System removes the assignment from the assignment list, and from any students who have it allocated.

 3. Use case ends.